Is MSc Business Analytics right for me?

 - A quantitative economics degree

 We may consider candidates applying to MSc Business Analytics (online delivery, part-time) with non-traditional qualifications and backgrounds, on the basis of highly relevant work experience or demonstrated interest.
 If you come from a less quantitative degree background we advise you to take the GMAT or GRE test to demonstrate your quantitative ability.
-If you do not meet the requirements listed above please contact the Admissions team to discuss your eligibility.

 Prerequisite knowledge requirements